haliphax/xthulu/README.md

 ssh guest@localhost
 ```

-There is also an account with a password for testing password authentication.
+There is also a `user` account with a password for testing password
+authentication.

 ```shell
 ssh user@localhost  # password is also "user"